MicrosoftDocs/Viva/WorkplaceAnalytics/Use/solutions-scan.md

 2. (Optional) Change the **Plan target** to a different value.
 Note that you can select only percentage-based targets, such as a 10% decrease in after-hours work.

 3. (Optional) Set the **Plan duration**.
 To do this, set the start date.
 (You must choose a Sunday because all plans start on Sundays.)
-The plan’s end date is then calculated and displayed.
+The plan's end date is then calculated and displayed.

 4. (Optional) Scroll down to the **How Solution will help** section, which contains cards for **Book and protect**, **Stay focused**, and **Track progress**: